Research and reports

 It’s also worth familiarising yourself with the legislation governing recruitment agencies: the Employment Agencies Act 1973.

-Further to this, the Conduct of Employment Agencies and Employment Businesses Regulations 2003 explains the difference between a ‘recruitment agency’ and a ‘recruitment business’ in the eyes of the law.
+Further to this, the Conduct of Employment Agencies and Employment Businesses Regulations 2003 explains the difference between a ‘recruitment agency’ and a ‘recruitment business’ in the eyes of the law, as mentioned above.

 We create this content for general information purposes and it should not be taken as advice.
 Always take professional advice.
 Read our full disclaimer